derickfay/key2txt/README.md

 ### To do:

+I am going to concentrate on improving export to Remark Markdown

 - Finish CSS equivalents for the master slide types in Keynote
 - Create styles to go along with them